Skip to main content

 How long before it works again after a fix?
 Give it 12 to 24 hours.
 The fill-freeze-harvest cycle is slow, and most units drop a fresh batch within a day.

 Repair the module or replace the fridge?
-If the refrigerator is under 10 years old and otherwise healthy, repairing the ice maker is almost always the better math.
+If the refrigerator is under 10 years old and otherwise healthy, repairing just the ice maker is almost always the better call.

 FAQ